 #2 Lack of Secrecy

 Because they must be open and honest with their shareholders, the firm must reveal information about its operations, finances, and other sensitive issues.
-Another downside is that outsiders may find it easier to get insider information and privileges if they have access to specific details.
+Another downside is that outsiders may find getting insider information and privileges easier if they can access specific details.

 #3 Decision-making Delays